-Henry Paul, Robber, Kills Fred Lar kens, Mortally Wounds William year.
+Henry Paul, Robber, Kills Fred Larkens, Mortally Wounds William the wrist.
+The robber who had been employed

 Funeral notice later.

 White Bear, Minn., Aug.
-5 .- Following a bold hold-up of the First State bank of this village today, Henry Paul, the robber, and Fred Larkens, one of the pursuing citizens, were shot and killed and William Butler, of the posse, mortally wounded.
-One other man received a wound in the thigh and still another was shot through the wrist.
+5 .- Followng a bold hold-up of the First State bank of this village today, Henry Paul. the robber, and Fred Larkens, one of the pursuing citizens, were shot and killed and William Butler, of the posse, mortally wounded.
+One other man received a wound in the thigh and still another was shot through ber's instructions, the cashier passed out all the currency in the office, amounting to \$750.
+The robber field through the village streets towards Bald Eagle lake.
+Au-ger gave the alarm and in a few mfn-utes an armed posse was in pursuit.
+The robber took refuge in a shed about two squares from the bank and when the citizens drew near, opened fire. fire.

-The robber who had been employed as a laborer for several days, received his check for \$6 early today and when he went to the bank to get it cashed.
-Cushier Alfred Auger was the only man in the bank to drew a revolver.
-Following the rob-ber's instructions, the cashier passed out all the currency in the office, amounting to \$750.
-The robber fied through the village streets towards Bald Eagle lake.
-An-ger gave the alarm and in a few min-utes an armed posse was in pursuit.
-The robber took refuge in a shed about two squares from the bank and when the citizens drew near, opened fire. ire.
+The robber who had been employed as a laborer for several days, received his check for \$6 early today and when he went to the bank to get it cashed, Cashier Alfred Auger was the only man in the bank.
+Paul offered Auger the check and while the cashier was examining it he drew a revolver.
+Following the rob-ber's instructions, the cashier passed out all the currency in the office.